 - Combine flour, the rest of sugar and salt in your stand mixer (fitted with the paddle attachment).
-Stir in the yeast mixture, then butter and eggs.
+Stir in the yeast mixture, then butter, eggs and vanilla.
 Beat on low for a few minutes, the dough will be sticky, but should clump together into a ball.

 - Scrape dough from the sides of the bowl and transfer it to a floured work surface.
 Knead it for a few minutes, adding more flour if it’s too sticky until the dough goes from sticky to smooth, elastic and you can easily shape it into a ball.

 - Lightly oil a large bowl with oil.
 Transfer dough to the bowl, turn it around until it’s completely coated.
 Cover the bowl with plastic wrap.
 Keep dough in the refrigerator for overnight rolls.
 For same-day baking, let dough rise in a warm area until doubled, about 1-2 hours.

 - When you’re ready to bake rolls, punch down the dough and transfer it to a floured surface.
 Roll it out to a 16×16 inch (40×40 cm) square.

 - Spread a generous amount of Nutella all over, leaving a 1/2 inch (1-cm) border on top side.
 Sprinkle with cinnamon.
 Next, sprinkle with shredded coconut, just until the whole area is covered but coconut isn’t piled on (you should still see Nutella underneath).